 He's quite chilled out about it, and is always happy to see the lady who strips him.

 I was totally scared of nail clipping, especially as I am up against EVERY SINGLE nail being black but after seeing two groomers do them and being less than comfortable with Ted's reaction each time I thought I should get over my fear.
-I've no doubt a groomer would do them shorter and the need would be less often but I think that it's better I just take a little off more regularlybendog wrote: I'm always scared of nail clipping, clipped a pups nails one and nicked one
+I've no doubt a groomer would do them shorter and the need would be less often but I think that it's better I just take a little off more regularly :D

 Proud owner of Ted and baby Ella